dumblob/XPMA_Engine/notes.md

 ## References to papers...

-* a shift from the application development to the application integration (assembling vs. programming) (Dumas et al. 2005)
+1. a shift from the application development to the application integration (assembling vs. programming) (Dumas et al. 2005)
-* Process Aware Information Systems (PAIS): "software system that manages and executes operational processes involving people, applications, and/or information sources on the basis of process models" (Dumas et al. 2005)
+1. Process Aware Information Systems (PAIS): "software system that manages and executes operational processes involving people, applications, and/or information sources on the basis of process models" (Dumas et al. 2005)
-* *The early ancestors of PAIS are the office information systems namely BDL (Hammer, Howe, Kruskal, & Wladawsky, 1977), SCOOP (Zisman, 1977), POISE (Croft & Lefkowitz, 1984), Officetalk-Zero (Ellis & Nutt, 1980), whose purpose was to automate the office functions such as document editing or communication.
+1. *The early ancestors of PAIS are the office information systems namely BDL (Hammer, Howe, Kruskal, & Wladawsky, 1977), SCOOP (Zisman, 1977), POISE (Croft & Lefkowitz, 1984), Officetalk-Zero (Ellis & Nutt, 1980), whose purpose was to automate the office functions such as document editing or communication.
 There were two research approaches, one relying on a procedural prescription of the tasks using Petri nets (Zisman, 1977; Holt, 1985; Hammer et al., 1977) and another being data-centered and focusing on the office’s objects manipulation.* (Elena Epure et al. 2013)
-* WORKFLOW – BPM SYSTÉMY (Ing.
+1. WORKFLOW – BPM SYSTÉMY (Ing.
 Tomáš Novotný, 2009); http://www.fit.vutbr.cz/study/courses/TJD/public/
-* SEAM: A State-Entity-Activity-Model for a Well-Defined Workflow Development Methodology (A. Bajaj & S. Ram, 2005); http://nfp.collins.utulsa.edu/bajaja/MyInfo/
+1. SEAM: A State-Entity-Activity-Model for a Well-Defined Workflow Development Methodology (A. Bajaj & S. Ram, 2005); http://nfp.collins.utulsa.edu/bajaja/MyInfo/
-* The view-based approach to dynamic inter-organizational workflow cooperation (Issam Chebbi, Schahram Dustdar and Samir Tata, 2006) - nice & short descriptions of the "process" languages
+1. The view-based approach to dynamic inter-organizational workflow cooperation (Issam Chebbi, Schahram Dustdar and Samir Tata, 2006) - nice & short descriptions of the "process" languages
-* The Cassowary Linear Arithmetic Constraint Solving Algorithm: Interface and Implementation; http://www.cs.washington.edu/research/constraints/cassowary/cassowary-tr.pdf (JS, C++, Java, SmallTalk implementations: http://www.badros.com/greg/cassowary/js/quaddemo.html)
+1. The Cassowary Linear Arithmetic Constraint Solving Algorithm: Interface and Implementation; http://www.cs.washington.edu/research/constraints/cassowary/cassowary-tr.pdf (JS, C++, Java, SmallTalk implementations: http://www.badros.com/greg/cassowary/js/quaddemo.html)
+1. Jörg Hoffmann, Ingo Weber, Frank Michael Kraft. **SAP Speaks PDDL: Exploiting a Software-Engineering Model for Planning in Business Process Management.** In Journal of Artificial Intelligence Research 44 (2012) 587-632.
+July 2012

 ## Sales